4dn-dcic/4dn-cloud-infra/README.md

 ## Preparing for Deployment

-In order to orchestrate, you must first write a config.json file at repo top level - use the below structure as a template.
-Note that you DO NOT and SHOULD NOT put AWS Keys in this file!
+In order to orchestrate, you must first write a config.json file at repo top level - use the JSON structure below as a template.

+* You'll need to remove the comments because, unlike Python, `.json` dictionary files have no comment syntax.
+* Note that you DO NOT and SHOULD NOT put AWS Keys in this file!

     {
         "deploying_iam_user": <your IAM user>,